derekjwilliams/next-postgraphile-example/README.md

   --data-raw '{"query":"{\n  query {\n    allEvents(first: 10) {\n      edges {\n        node {\n          title\n          geoLocation         \n        }\n      }\n    }\n  }\n}\n"}'
 ```

+For an events table with `title` and `geoLocation` columns.

 #### GET - Ruru (GraphiQL) Interface

 Open your browser and navigate to `http://localhost:3000/api/graphql` to access the Ruru (GraphiQL) interface.

-The Ruru interface allows you to explore your GraphQL schema, run queries, and test mutations interactively.
+The Ruru interface allows you to explore your GraphQL schema, run queries and mutations interactively.

 ## Code Overview

 ### Helper Functions

-   - `createMockRequest`: Converts Next.js requests (`NextRequest`) into Node.js requests (`IncomingMessage`).
-   - `createMockResponse`: Creates a mock response object (`ServerResponse`) for PostGraphile.
+-   `getNormalizedDigest`: Constructs a `NormalizedRequestDigest` object from a Next.js `NextRequest`.
+This function normalizes headers, extracts query parameters, and handles the request body in the format expected by PostGraphile.

 ### Handlers